systemb4/dsp/doc/PROGRESS.md

 19 January 2022: Can now sort between numbers and letters which will allow for
     math and all as well.
 I plan on trying to make a multithreaded algorithem that will shorten the time to process the text file into tokens.
 I will also record times before and after.
+I also made a union in the struct that allows the storage of either a char or long int depending on the var type.